Unit Tests in CodeHS Courses

 What else can I do?

-You can create more robust tests with good names and messages using the Scratchpad.
 Here's an example of a more complex test for Double Number:

 Shows sample tests running in the Run Scratchpad console